The Homeowner’s Ultimate Guide to Frozen Pipes

 The Limitations of DIY Thawing for Frozen Pipes

-However, in cases where you cannot secure a plumber yet or you’re waiting for a plumber to arrive and you want to make the most of your time, you can try the following safe DIY thawing methods.
-As you may have guessed, these are usually more effective if you’re dealing with an exposed frozen pipe because the heat can then be applied directly.
+However, in cases where you cannot secure a plumber yet, or you’re waiting for a plumber to arrive and you want to make the most of your time, you can try the following safe DIY thawing methods.
+As you may have guessed, these are usually more effective if you’re dealing with an exposed pipe, because the heat can then be applied directly.

 How to Safely Thaw Frozen Pipes

 Turning up the temperature of your thermostat can help thaw frost off of pipes.
 It’s best to use this solution straight away after detecting that a pipe is frozen.
 This solution saves time because it heats the whole house; therefore, you don’t need to know the exact location of the pipe for it to work!
 Take note that this probably won’t work for pipes that are outdoors or for pipes that are in uninsulated parts of your home.

 Infrared lamps are more effective at delivering direct heat when compared to standard lamps or heaters.
 If you are successful in identifying where the damaged pipe is, you can try using an infrared lamp on that spot.
 This is best done alongside turning up the thermostat if the pipe is indoors.